-- ▶ Before the user gets in or out, always engage and check the wheel lock. - ► Engage the wheel lock to prevent the rehab buggy from moving on uneven ground or during transfers (e.g. into a car).
+- ▶ Before the user gets in or out, always engage and check the wheel lock. - Engage the wheel lock to prevent the rehab buggy from moving on uneven ground or during transfers (e.g. into a car).

-Incorrect use of the wheel lock
+Incorrect wheel lock operation

-Damage to wheels, loss of braking function due to incorrect operation
+Damage to the wheels, loss of braking function due to improper operation